 Seeing team capacity helps you avoid burnout and underuse.
 Time tracking data shows workload distribution so managers can balance assignments based on skills and availability, not guesses.

-Organizations using monday work management address this through the Workload View, which enables teams to balance resources and quickly adapt to changing priorities.
+Organizations using intelligent platforms like monday work management address this through the Workload View, which enables teams to balance resources and quickly adapt to changing priorities.
 Teams can plan, schedule, and allocate resources effectively while estimating current capacity and assigning the right people based on skill and availability.

 A marketing agency could analyze time data and find that graphic designers consistently overbook while copywriters sit with extra capacity.
 They can use this to adjust project intake and cross-train team members.